Real-life story - Michael Jones

 I studied biology at A-level.
-As it was always my favourite science subject at school, my employer while being a ward clerk thought the role might interest me.
+As it was always my favourite science subject at school, my employer thought the role might interest me.

 I got stuck in to the role and completed all the training on offer.
 I passed the National Clinical Coding Qualification (NCCQ) which meant I was an accredited clinical coder (ACC).
 This opened doors for me and I move into an auditor role after finishing the NHS Digital Clinical Coding Auditor Programme.